gmalmquist/rjt/README.md

 method calls, references to fields) to ensure that the relevant symbols are actually defined inside the fatjar (or are part of the Java SDK).

+The check performs a graph traversal out from the main class of the jar to collect all possibly relevant references.
+This means that classes which are included by the jar but probably never executed by any code paths flowing from the main class will be ignored.
+This isn't perfect, because classes can be loaded reflectively in arbitrarily obfuscated ways.

 Note that even fully operational fatjars are likely to contain a number of invalid references, because it is common for thirdparty java libraries to conditionally reference other libraries if it